NikhilPanwar/secrets-ninja/README.md

     }
 }
 ```
-2. update `components/requests.jsx` with the request code
+2. Update `components/requests.jsx` with the request code for this service
 ```
 case 'OpenAI':
     response = await fetch(endpointURL, {